 - Become a member!
 You can sign up as an organization or individual.
 For more information visit our Members page or email firstname.lastname@example.org.

-- Subscribe to our E-News on our Members page for national news and profiles of CBR initiatives.
+- Subscribe to our E-News below for national news and profiles of CBR initiatives.

 - Attend the next C2UExpo!
 This bi-annual conference showcases best practices in community-university partnerships worldwide and builds collaborations on key issues.